nahinhayat/Module2Challenge/Starter_Code 2/loan_qualifier_app/README.md

 python app.py
 ```

 Upon launching the loan qualifier application you will be greeted with the following prompts.
+If each is answered and criteria is met like below, the user will be able to save the qualifying loans to a csv file.
+The following is a link to an example: https://drive.google.com/file/d/1V0oyu3ktgOYqZb7a01AZ-ybw60kFfc-D/view?usp=sharing